The Travelcene Guide to KrisFlyer and the PPS Club

 GrabRewards members can convert 10,000 points for 1,000 KrisFlyer miles.
 Members with Elite Status (on Grab) can apparently convert 9,000 GrabRewards points for the same number of miles instead.

-Considering that there aren't any significant competitors in the ridesharing market (Uber having exited a month ago), it makes sense to choose Grab simply because of the ability to earn miles through your rides.
+Considering that there aren't any significant competitors in the ridesharing market (Uber having exited the South East Asian market in 2018), it makes sense to choose Grab simply because of the ability to earn miles through your rides.

-Make sure yo're armed with your PAssion card whenever you shop at Cold Storage, Marketplace, Jasons, Giant or Guardian in order to earn TapForMore points.
+Make sure you're armed with your PAssion card whenever you shop at Cold Storage, Marketplace, Jasons, Giant or Guardian in order to earn TapForMore points.

 There are no minimum conversion amounts and the prevailing exchange rate stands at 1 point = 0.43 miles.
 This is better than the 0.6% effective rebate you were to get by redeeming TapForMore points to offset your bill.